NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/02-agents.md

 ## Adding a Wazuh Agent (Endpoint)

-This section documents how to deploy and enroll a Wazuh agent in a lab environment.
-The agent represents a monitored endpoint and runs on a separate Ubuntu VM, sending telemetry to the Wazuh manager.
+This is how I set up and enrolled a Wazuh agent in my lab.
+The agent runs on a separate Ubuntu VM and sends data back to the Wazuh manager so I can monitor it.

-This guide assumes the Wazuh manager, indexer, and dashboard are already installed and running (see `01-setup.md`).
+Make sure you've already got the Wazuh manager, indexer, and dashboard running (see `01-setup.md`) before you start this.

-## Architecture Overview
+## How It Works

-Wazuh follows a manager–agent model.
+Wazuh uses a manager–agent setup.

-### Manager (Already Installed)
+### Manager (Already Running)

-The manager is responsible for:
+The manager does the heavy lifting:

-- Receiving logs and events from agents
+- Receives logs and events from agents
-- Running detection rules and correlation
+- Runs detection rules and correlation
-- Storing data in the indexer
+- Stores everything in the indexer
-- Providing the dashboard interface
+- Serves up the dashboard

-### Agent (This Section)
+### Agent (What We're Adding)

-The agent is a lightweight endpoint component that:
+The agent is a lightweight thing that runs on endpoints:
 - Collects system logs and security events
-- Performs file integrity monitoring (FIM)
+- Does file integrity monitoring (FIM)
 - Sends data securely to the manager
-- Appears as a registered endpoint in the dashboard
+- Shows up as a registered endpoint in the dashboard

 ⚠️ **Important**
-The agent must be installed on a separate VM.
-Installing an agent on the manager defeats the purpose of endpoint monitoring.

-## Lab Requirements
+You need to install the agent on a **separate VM**.
+Installing it on the manager VM doesn't make sense - you can't monitor the thing that's doing the monitoring!

+## What You'll Need

 ### Virtual Machines

 - **1 × Wazuh Manager VM** (from `01-setup.md`)
 - **1 × Agent (Client) VM**
-  Ubuntu Server or Desktop recommended
+  Ubuntu Server or Desktop works fine

 ### Hardware Notes

 **Manager VM**

-- Minimum: **4 GB RAM** (often unstable)
+- Minimum: **4 GB RAM** (but it's pretty unstable at this)
-- Recommended: **8 GB RAM** for reliable startup and agent enrollment
+- Recommended: **8 GB RAM** - this makes startup and agent enrollment much more reliable

 **Agent VM**

-- **1–2 GB RAM** is sufficient
+- **1–2 GB RAM** is plenty

 ### Network

-- Both VMs must be able to communicate
+- Both VMs need to be able to talk to each other
-- Same NAT / host-only network is sufficient
+- Same NAT or host-only network is fine
-- IP-based communication is fine (no DNS required)
+- IP addresses work - you don't need DNS

-### Firewall Requirements (Manager VM)
+### Firewall Setup (Manager VM)

-If UFW is enabled on the manager, the following ports must be open before enrolling agents:
+If you have UFW enabled on the manager, you need to open these ports before agents can enroll:

 ```bash
 # Agent enrollment